Artificial Broadcasts as Galactic Populations: III. Constraints on Radio Broadcasts from the Cosmic Population of Inhabited Galaxies: Background

-According to Paper I's treatment of expansive metasocieties, the instantaneous number of metasocieties in a galaxy $\GalMark$, $\zgNTime$, is either $0$ or $1$.\footnote{Metasocieties, as galactic-level phenomena, are always much longer lived than the observations or surveys we carry out, so $\zgNTime = \zgNObs = \zgNSurv$ is a valid assumption.} A metasociety covers all the stars in a galaxy ($\hzNTime = \hgNTime$).
+\editOne{In a \emph{galactic club}, societies arise completely independently of each other.
+Once they appear, they are inducted into the club and conform to a distribution function that regulates their broadcasts (e.g., rules about how to transmit).
+To simplify matters, I adopt the ``single metasociety'' assumption in this paper: in galactic club models, every galaxy always has one metasociety ($\zgNTime = 1$).\footnote{Metasocieties, as galactic-level phenomena, are always much longer lived than the observations or surveys we carry out, so $\zgNTime = \zgNObs = \zgNSurv$ is a valid assumption.} I further assume that all the metasocieties converge on the same societal and broadcast distributions in every galaxy.
+The practical effect of this is that the broadcast population directly traces the number of stars.
+Broadcasts and societies may still be so rare that there is fewer than one per galaxy, but if one galaxy has a large ETI populations, others of the same size should as well.

+An \emph{expansive metasociety} is the end result of an expansion front of interstellar settlement, after the entire galaxy undergoes a kind of phase transition \citep{Cirkovic08}.
+Expansive metasocieties are conceived as being as in an equilibrium.
+The main relevant property of expansive metasocieties is that all of the societies are dependent on a single origin event The key difference with the galactic club scenario is that this initial growth is a bottleneck, which may be arbitrarily unlikely.
+It is thus possible that some galaxies host billions of broadcasts -- in contradiction to what is seen in the Milky Way -- while most are practically empty.
+This allows an additional mechanism for a population of rare but bright artificial radio galaxies.
+According to Paper I’s treatment of expansive metasocieties, the instantaneous number of metasocieties in a galaxy $\GalMark$, $\zgNTime$ is either $0$ or $1$.
 It is an indicator variable for whether there has been a seed technological society in the history of the galaxy (or the lifespan of the metasociety if shorter).
-If $\zgNTime = 0$, a galaxy is regarded as empty; if $\zgNTime = 1$, it is fully inhabited.
 Then the probability of a galaxy having a metasociety is regarded as

-where $\zgAbundEMPTY$ is an effective abundance of metasocieties per star, roughly the probability of a star being the origin site of an expansive metasociety (see Paper I).
+where $\zgAbundEMPTY$ is an effective abundance of metasocieties per star, roughly the probability of a star being the origin site of an expansive metasociety (see Paper I). }

-Any independently evolving society in an expansive metasociety is absorbed.
-Once established, it is assumed that communicative societies arise at random, persisting for some finite time, before disappearing.
-As such, communicative societies are regarded as a Poisson point process within the metasociety once one exists.\footnote{A caveat is that the number of societies is not Poissonian when the number of habitats is saturated \citep{Kipping24}.
-If every star always hosts a communicative society, then their number should equal that of host stars, without Poissonian fluctuations.
-Nonetheless, the habitats themselves have unknown (from our perspective, random) locations and thus can be treated as a random Poisson point process within the galaxy; there will be fluctuations in the number of communicative societies simply because the number of hosts fluctuates.
-Additionally, if only a small fraction of societies are communicative, then a Poisson point process can be a good approximation for that subset.}